-In fiscal years 2009-10 through 2014-15, the audits of the District have resulted in unqualified opinions, attesting to the District's financials being presented fairly, in all material aspects.
-Measure I Bond financial audits also have received positive audit opinions (III.D.8-6).
-As explained in III.D.7, and District audit findings have been corrected in a timely manner.
+The district engages an external audit firm annually to perform audits of the district and related entities as required by Board Policy 6400 (III.D.8-1).
+The audits of the district have resulted in unmodified opinions, attesting to the district's financials being presented fairly, in all material aspects.
+Measure I Bond financial audits and other related entities also have received unmodified audit opinions (III.D.8-2).

-Internal control narratives are reviewed and updated by the District and Auxiliary financial departments in preparation for the audit each year.
-These narratives allow the auditors to look for deficiencies in our internal controls, establish testing criteria and recommend improvements if necessary.
-For fiscal years 2009-10 through 2014-15, District and Auxiliary audits have not resulted in any material findings related to internal controls.
+Internal control narratives are reviewed and updated by the district and auxiliary financial departments in preparation for the audit each year (III.D.8-3).
+These narratives allow the auditors to look for deficiencies in internal controls, establish testing criteria, and recommend improvements if necessary.
+For fiscal years 2009-2010 through 2014-2015, district and auxiliary audits have not had any material findings related to internal controls.